Registration for this webshop will re-open Sept 2019.

 Forgot your password?
 Click here to reset

-Webshops are offered on demand once opened.
-Registration is currently closed and will be available March 2019.
-Registration for webshops is not limited to a specific number of participants.
-CEUs: St. Catherine University is an RID-approved CMP sponsor.
+CEUs: St. Catherine University is a RID-approved CMP sponsor.
 This webshop is approved for .15 professional studies CEUs.

 To be eligible for CEUs you must complete the pre-assessment, watch all the videos, complete self-reflection activities and quizzes, and complete the post-assessment by 11:59pm on March 31.

 For those who took the webshop in the month of March, CEUs will be posted to RID member transcripts by April 15.